 Mucormycosis does not spread from person to person.

-Mucormycosis in the lungs causes severe symptoms, including fever, cough, and difficulty breathing.
+Pulmonary mucormycosis causes severe symptoms, including high fever, cough, and difficulty breathing.

-In mucormycosis skin infections, the area around the break in the skin may be warm, red, swollen, and painful.
+In cutaneous mucormycosis, the area around the break in the skin may be warm, red, swollen, and painful.
 People may have a fever.
 Ulcers or blisters may form, and the infected tissue may turn black.

 Because symptoms of mucormycosis can resemble those of other infections, a doctor may not be able to diagnose it immediately.